 As the state’s largest workers’ comp provider, Texas Mutual Insurance Company is committed to protecting young workers who traditionally have high rates of on the job injuries.
 Young workers play an important role in our economy but the pandemic and subsequent lockdown have put their long-term earning potential at risk.
 That’s why it’s important to create a place for them in the job sector, and to make sure they develop the skills they need to work safe and build a strong future.

-An estimated 80% of all teens work at some point during their high school years, most commonly during the summer months.
+An estimated 80% of all teens work (PDF) at some point during their high school years, most commonly during the summer months.
 Studies show a number of these workers will end up visiting the emergency room for work-related injuries.
 These injuries occur for a variety of reasons, including inexperience, lack of physical, cognitive or emotional capabilities, hesitancy to ask questions and a failure to recognize workplace dangers.

 In addition, young workers face many job hazards ranging from unsafe equipment to inadequate supervision.
 View a list of the working conditions (PDF) most likely to cause adolescent injuries, according to the National Institute for Occupational Safety and Health (NIOSH).